ibm-cloud-docs/assistant/intent-recommendations.md

 ## Getting intent recommendations
 {: #intent-recommendations-get-intent-recommendations-task}

-Before you begin, you must [choose an intent recommendations data source](#intent-recommendations-enable-task) to specify the data source you want to use.
+Before you begin, you must [choose an intent recommendations data source](#intent-recommendations-enable-task).

-After the data is provided, Watson evaluates the user utterances and identifies common problem areas that customers mention frequently. {{site.data.keyword.conversationshort}} then displays a set of discrete intents that capture the trending customer needs.
-You can review each recommended intent and its corresponding user examples to choose the ones you want to add to your training data.
+After the data is provided, Watson evaluates the user utterances and identifies common problem areas that customers mention frequently. {{site.data.keyword.conversationshort}} then displays a set of discrete groups of related candidate user examples that capture the trending customer needs.
+The groups are so granular in scope that you might choose to add separately-grouped candidate user examples to the same intent.
+You can review each recommended intent and the corresponding user examples to choose the ones you want to add to your training data.

 To get intent recommendations, complete the following steps: